I recently read a blog about vegan bullying.

 Stepping back and considering our current social context in America, we have millions of people suffering from obesity, diabetes, heart disease and a dozen addictions, not the least of which is the current exploding opioid dependence.
 Millions and millions of people are suffering with increasing anxiety and other mental health challenges, exacerbated by the current political and social climate.
 Weight loss programs, supplements, books and weight gurus make billions of dollars a year.
 We’re obsessed with food, and our relationship to it.

 Food production is complicated and often unethical, to say the least.
-Monocropping practices by Big Agriculture annihilate the land, destroying the delicate, complex web of plants, soil organisms and insects.
+Monocropping practices by Big Agriculture annihilate the land, destroying the delicate, complex web of plants, soil organisms, animals and insects.
 We’re exposed to artificial fertilizers, insecticides and other poisons, whether we use them or not.

 Commercial animal food production practices have frequently been horrifically inhuman and unhealthy, both for the animals and for consumers.